Wilhelm Egon von Fürstenberg

 Wilhelm Egon von Fürstenberg-Heiligenberg (2 December 1629 – 10 April 1704) was a German count and later prince of Fürstenberg-Heiligenberg in the Holy Roman Empire.
 He was a clergyman who became bishop of Strasbourg, and was heavily involved in European politics after the Thirty Years' War.
 He worked for the Archbishop-Elector of Cologne and Louis XIV of France at the same time, and was arrested and tried for treason for convincing the Elector to fight on the opposite side of a war from the Empire.

 Early life

 Wilhelm was a younger son of Egon VIII of Fürstenberg-Heiligenberg and Anna Maria of Hohenzollern-Hechingen.
 His father died in the Thirty Years' War in 1635, when Wilhelm was young.
-Starting in 1637, Wilhelm attended the Gymnasium Tricoronatum with his elder brother, Franz Egon.
+Starting in 1637, Wilhelm attended the Dreikönigsgymnasium Gymnasium with his elder brother, Franz Egon.
 There they met Maximilian Heinrich of Bavaria and formed friendships that would shape all their careers.
-Wilhelm then went on to study in Louvain in 1643, and after that to study theology in Rome in 1646.
-While there, he was presented to Pope Innocent X and made a favourable impression.
+Wilhelm then went on to study in Leuven in 1643, and after that to study theology in Rome in 1646, where he was presented to Pope Innocent X.